 Baylands Park and the Landfill (see below) represents some of the last suitable burrowing owl habitat in the City, and the only City owned or managed properties currently occupied by burrowing owls on a regular basis.
-The City of Sunnyvale has long recognized the importance of having burrowing owls on City-owned/managed properties and has historically monitored their activity and implemented measures to protect burrowing owl habitats.
+The City of Sunnyvale has long recognized the importance of having burrowing owls on Cityowned/managed properties and has historically monitored their activity and implemented measures to protect burrowing owl habitats.
 Although implementation of these measures have helped avoid direct impacts (i.e., injury or mortality) on burrowing owls during implementation of Park maintenance activities, burrowing owls have not been recorded nesting at the Baylands Park since 2004 (Chromczak 2014).
-Due to the lack of successful breeding at the Baylands Park and the generally downward trend in the number of observations of burrowing owls on the site, it is our opinion that implementation of Baylands Park by the burrowing owl.
+Due to the lack of successful breeding at the Baylands Park and the generally downward trend in the number of observations of burrowing owls on the site, it is our opinion that implementation of additional habitat management measures are necessary to provide for the long-term occupation of Baylands Park by the burrowing owl.